 20th Century World History also comes with Literary Analysis and Creative Writing programs built in.
 The Instructor's guide offers two Creative Writing assignments with instructions each week: a skills-builder and a more "production"-oriented assignment.
 These help students with everything from defining their purpose and outlining a paper, to creating smooth transitions in time frames, and eliminating the passive voice.

-400 Civics/American Government
+400 American Government and Economics

 In addition to History and Bible, Core 400 also includes a complete, advanced-level American Literature component.

 Level 400 includes a full component of Literary Analysis and Creative Writing.
 The Instructor's Guide helps you to evaluate the messages of literary works you read, draws your attention to some of the techniques the authors use, and offers two writing exercises each week: one that uses a similar literary technique to that which you study, and one that asks you to interact with the content of the works you are reading.

 Explore the rise and fall of influential ideologies in this fascinating study from Sonlight.
 Give your 17- and 18-year-old (and advanced 16-year-old) students an understanding of the important ideas and philosophies that have influenced our world through the ages.
 Help them think deeply about issues of personal, social and ethical significance.
 What's more, this program will provide a platform for you to discuss together, examine and help solidify the belief system that will guide your children and ultimately serve as a lifelong compass.

 World History and Worldview Studies 520 is a 36-week course that provides an expansive look at history and also includes distinctive Christian commentary.
 Pair it with any upper-level Literature course to create the Core that best serves your students.